amarinjs/sitio/_posts/2019-09-27-error-detection.md

 **eg** Making a wire transfer and having bits flipped in transit.
 Could have a big impact on the outcome of the operation.

-These are some error detection algorithms used to address the above.
+These are some error detection (ED) algorithms used to address the above.
 Each of them very differnt from the other.
 - Checksums
 - Cyclic redundancy codes (CRCs)
 - Message authentication codes (MACs)

+Ethernet and TLS appends ED to the payload.

+Whereas IP prepends a checksum on its header.

 ## Checksum